 This is the real thing – an opportunity to crew on a former Team New Zealand America’s Cup yacht.
 The expert crew is there to assist, but it is the passengers who race and steer the yacht.
 There are sails to adjust, ropes to pull, and decisions to be made.
 There are jobs for everyone who wants one.
 Or, choose to sit and enjoy the wind in your hair while you admire the city skyline.
 Either way, the two hours out on the water go by far too quickly.

 Surf Muriwai or Piha Beach

 The wild west coast beaches are ready for surfers, but take caution and remember to swim between the flags.
-And while you are here, be sure check out the black sand.
-It’s loaded with magnetite, an iron bearing mineral, making it magnetic.
+And while you are here, be sure to check out the black sand.
+It’s loaded with magnetite, an iron-bearing mineral, making it magnetic.
 Should you visit Muriwai between August and February, you will find a colony of Australian Gannets that fly over 2ooo kilometres to breed on this beach (and two others) in New Zealand.

 Everyone should get out on Auckland Harbour at least once, whether it be racing in an America’s Cup yacht, on a dinner cruise, on a ferry, or with the power and excitement of the spins and tricks offered by the jet boats.

 Adrenaline Rush Activities on the Land